chestercodes/IntroToFSharp/md/what-is-fsharp.md

 @quote[Functional-first programming language]

-Can write:

-- Functional
-- Imperative
-- Object oriented

-Programming styles, with a syntactic preference for functional.
+Can write Functional, Imperative, Object oriented programming styles, with a syntactic preference for functional.

+---

+#### F# and C# ####

+@quote[F# is to C#, what scala is to Java]

+Created at Microsoft Research by Don Syme et al.

+MR and F# have implemented or inspired C# features such as [Generics](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/), LINQ, Async